 Reeta was urged to opt for surgical removal as soon as possible due to the cyst’s size.

 “An ovarian cyst that is large can also cause complications such as ovarian torsion (where the enlarged cyst causes the ovary to twist painfully).
-The cyst can also rupture abruptly and lead to emergency surgery.”
+The cyst can also rupture abruptly (ovarian cyst burst) and lead to emergency surgery.”

 Reeta was worried if surgery for an ovarian cyst required the removal of her ovaries as well.

-“It is possible to remove the cyst and preserve your reproductive system so that your fertility remains unaffected,” reassured Dr. Rinku.
+“It is possible to remove the cyst and preserve your reproductive system so that your fertility remains unaffected,” reassured Dr. Priti.

 A laparoscopic procedure, known as ovarian cystectomy, is conducted where small cuts are made in the abdomen to remove the cysts.
 The minimally-invasive surgery leaves little to no scars and results in a quicker recovery.